HassanA99/Sierra-Secure/README.md

 # National Digital Document Vault (NDDV)

+**Secure blockchain-verified document storage and verification system built on Solana**

-A secure, blockchain-verified digital vault where citizens can store, verify, and share their official documents using Solana blockchain technology.
-The system uses Solana Attestation Service (SAS) for identity documents and NFTs for ownership documents, providing cryptographic proof of authenticity and ownership.
+A digital vault where citizens can store, verify, and share official documents using blockchain technology.
+Uses Solana Attestation Service (SAS) for identity documents and NFTs for ownership documents, providing cryptographic proof of authenticity and ownership.

 ## 🚀 Key Features